davidrgreen/dfpeep/README.md

 ![DFPeep](./img/dfpeep-logo.svg)

 Hello!
 I'm Douglas Frederick Peepington, DFPeep for short.
-I'm a Chrome extension that collects data about DoubleClick for Publishers(DFP) ads that are implemented with Google Publisher Tags(GPT) for Doubleclick.
+I'm a Chrome extension that collects data about DoubleClick for Publishers(DFP) ads that are implemented with Google Publisher Tags(GPT).
 Beyond collecting the data and presenting it to you in a Chrome dev tools panel for easy review, I also make recommendations based on the data collected.

 ## Issues I Can Recognize
 Issues are categorized as either warnings or errors.
 Warnings are most likely a problem, but there are cases where it may not be a concern.
 Errors are most definitely an issue.